 individuals interested in COPD.
 Designed to help you learn to

-control COPD instead of letting COPD control you, it's primary purpose is to provide a
+control this disease instead of letting it control you, it's primary purpose is to provide a

-complete resource for COPD patients, caregivers and family, through interactive support and education.
+complete resource for patients, caregivers and family, through interactive support and education.

 Here you will find: